Ichthyostega/yoshimi-test/README.md

 on the data collected.
 Thus, each test case with enabled running time verification (Parameter `Test.verifyTimes = On`) maintains a data collection, where each further execution of the Testsuite will add another data point.
 This data is stored in CSV files within the Testsuite tree, separate for each test case.
 The actual time measurement happens directly within Yoshimi itself, in the "TestInvoker" built into the CLI — capturing the pure Synth computation time and data handling cost between »NoteOn« and »NoteOff«, yet disregarding any communication latency related to MIDI.
-(Remark 10/2021 we also intend to add a second test type based on loading as LV2 plugin, which would allow to observe the MIDI protocol overhead under controlled conditions).
+(Remark 10/2021 we also intend to add a second test type eventually, based on loading as LV2 plugin, which would allow to observe the MIDI protocol overhead under controlled conditions).
 Based on this raw timing data, a *moving average* of the run time can be computed, short term and long term *trends* can be observed, and a typical *fluctuation bandwidth* can be established for each test case, allowing to distinguish between ephemeral and relevant timing changes.

 #### Configuration related to timings

-- `timingsKeep` (default: 500) the number of past timing data points to retain for each test case
+- `timingsKeep` (default: 500) number of past timing data points to retain for each testcase
-- `baselineKeep` (default: 20) history trail of obsolete baseline and calibration values to retain
+- `baselineKeep` (default: 20) history trail of baseline and calibration values to retain
-- `baselineAvg` (default: 10) integration interval (number of points to average) for the "current value", for *baseline checks*, the *platform calibration* and short-term trends.
+- `baselineAvg` (default: 10) integration interval (i.e. number of points to average) for "the" *current value*, for *baseline checks*, the *platform calibration* and *short-term trends*.
-- `longtermAvg` (default: 100) integration interval for detecting long-term trends.
+- `longtermAvg` (default: 100) integration interval for detecting *long-term trends*.

 #### Timing model and Platform Calibration

-In regard to the environment dependent and fluctuating nature of timing data, a *simplified Model* for the timings is postulated, to structure and segregate the observed timing into several components
+In regard to the environment-dependent and fluctuating nature of timing data, \
+a *simplified Model* for the timings is postulated, to structure and segregate the observed timing into several components

-- a common and generic *speed* factor, shared by all computations, and based solely on the number of samples to compute;
+- a common and generic *speed* factor, shared by all computations, and based solely on the number of samples to compute; this is a *linear model*, \
-  this is a *linear model*, i.e. time = socketOverhead + speed · sampleCnt
+  i.e. time = socketOverhead + speed · sampleCnt
-- on top of this generic **Platform Model**, each individual case is associated with an **Expense Factor**, assumed to be static and independent from the environment
+- on top of this generic **Platform Model** for the whole Testsuite, each individual case is associated with an **Expense Factor**, assumed to be static, portable and independent from the environment
-- and the actual observed time is assumed to fluctuate randomly and uncorrelated (normal distribution)
+- and the actual observed time is assumed to fluctuate randomly and uncorrelated \
+  (normal distribution)

 > observedTiming ≕ (socketOverhead + speed·sampleCnt) · expenseFactor + ε